 Teams have the unique opportunity for sustained, focused work time in a facilitated learning environment.
 Across the nation, we hear from stakeholders about the challenge finding the time for strategic meetings.
 In some cases, for scheduling and logistical reasons, our institutes are the first time a team has the opportunity to work together in a deep, sustained way.

 Learn more about our institutes.

-Who typically participates in an on-site institute?
+Who typically participates in an institute?

 There are no hard and fast rules when it comes to putting together effective teams for the Lectio Institute, and we are always available to discuss this with interested parties.
 Teams range in size from 3 to 8 members, and participants often include, but are not limited to:

 - Community leaders: Non-profit leaders, library personnel, directors of out-of-school programming